Get INvolved

 Applicants Should Note:

-• The internship begins every year during the final week of December (or) the first week of January and concludes in the middle of March during a non-Budget Session or the beginning of April during a budget Session.
+• The internship begins every year during the final week of December or the first week of January and concludes in the middle of March during even-numbered years or the beginning of April during odd-numbered years.

 Application Process